 Most days the boys, especially my youngest, is fiddling and rolling on the floor as I read, their attention waning quickly.
 But not the other day.
 Not when I read Zoey and Sassafras.
 My boys not only sat for almost 2 hours, but they cuddled up close and demanded that I read the whole book to them in one sitting.
 It was a total reading win!

-Best of all, there are three books in the series, so we have more great cuddle time and reading ahead of us.
-Click on the book cover images to find more information on Amazon.
+Best of all, there are five books in the series, with more coming!
+So we have more great cuddle time and reading ahead of us.

 So what did we love about Zoey and Sassafras?